aoswalt/notoriety/README.md

 # Notoriety

-Simple note management with markdown and tags.
+Notoriously note management with markdown and tags.

 ---

 Primary usage is through an escript or docker image.

-## Building the Escript
+## Installing the Escript

 The escript may be built and installed directly from the repo with `mix escript.install github aoswalt/notoriety` or locally with `MIX_ENV=prod mix do escript.build, escript.install`.